rust-lang/rfcs/text/3537-msrv-resolver.md

 We could instead do the opposite, picking `rust-version=rustc` as a "safe" default for assuming the development rust-version.
 Users of the "shared development / publish rust-version" workflow could either set the config or use a `rust-toolchain.toml` file.

+The downsides to "use `rust-toolchain.toml`" are
+- Its environment config, and not project config, and is infectious in other situations without explicit action by a user who knows how to resolve it
+- You lose out on new toolchain features like improved clippy lints,
+  `cargo publish` waiting until publish is complete, `Cargo.toml`s `[lints]`, or this proposal once implemented.

 The reasons we didn't go with this approach are
 - The user explicitly told us the MSRV for the project; we do not have the granularity for different MSRVs for different workflows (or `features`) and likely the complexity would not be worth it.
 - "Separate development / publish MSRV" workflows are inherently more complex to support with more caveats of where they apply, making "shared development / publish MSRV" workflows the path of least resistance for users.